omnivector-solutions/jobbergate/jobbergate-docs/docs/source/elements/apps/cli.md

 !!!Note

     To ensure that you can see the full output of the CLI, we recommend that you use a terminal in a maximized window.

+## Submission Modes

+The Jobbergate CLI supports two modes for submitting jobs:

+- Remote Job Submission:

+    - `SBATCH_PATH` is configured on the CLI, so the payload to create a new submission does not include `slurm_job_id`.
+    - The API processes the creation as usual, giving it the status `CREATED` and adding the new entry on the database.
+    - The agent pulls pending jobs (`status=CREATED`) and submit them to slurm on every cycle using [Slurm Rest Api](https://slurm.schedmd.com/rest.html).
+    - The agent pulls active jobs (`STATUS=SUBMITTED`) and update their status on every cycle.

+- Aiming to provide backward compatibility with Jobbergate-cli v1, on-site submissions are also available (new in 4.2.0):

+    - `SBATCH_PATH` is configured on the CLI, so it downloads job-script files, submits them to slurm using `sbatch`, and includes `slurm_job_id` on the payload to create a new submissions.
+    - The API processes the creation giving it the status `SUBMITTED` and adding the new entry on the database.
+No need to parse any job-property, since all `#SBATCH` directives were processed at submission time by sbatch.
+    - This jobs won't be processed as pending by the agent since their status is not `CREATED`, remember it was already submitted.
+    - Just like on remote submissions, the agent will still keep track of active jobs (`STATUS=SUBMITTED`) and update them as needed.